Haskelite: Airplanes

+The company produced plywood for use in World War I aircraft.

 Duramold

-In 1939 a waterproof plywood called Duramold, consisting of thin veneers of wood and cloth joined together using glue, heat and pressure, and designed for aircraft construction was invented.
-Duramold weighed about one-third of the weight of the aluminum alloys used at the time whilst being stronger and an entire fuselage could be turned out in two halves then sealed together mechanically.
+In 1939 a waterproof plywood called Duramold, consisting of thin veneers of wood and cloth joined using glue, heat and pressure, and designed for aircraft construction was invented.

-The General Bakelite Company and Haskelite Manufacturing joined the Clark Aircraft Company of Hagerstown, Maryland to manufacture planes designed by Virginius E. Clark using Duramold with additional financing provided by Howard Hughes.
+The General Bakelite Company and Haskelite Manufacturing joined the Clark Aircraft Company of Hagerstown, Maryland to manufacture planes designed by Virginius E. Clark using Duramold.

 Boats and canoes

-Haskelite was also used to make watercraft, including the Haskell canoe, which was made from a single sheet of birch and redwood plywood molded into the shape of a canoe using hydraulic presses and fastened at the bow and stern with a bent strip of ash.